mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 MLServer exposes the same scoring API through the ``/invocations`` endpoint.
-To deploy with MLServer, add the ``--enable-mlserver`` option to your deployment command.
+To deploy with MLServer, first install additional dependencies with ``pip install mlflow[extras]``, then execute deployment command with ``--enable-mlserver`` option.
 For example,

 .. tabs::